QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 * 🗃️ Define how data is stored
 * 💰 Define how data is used/processed
 * 🐸 Define how data is managed <small>(quality, retained, deleted...)</small>
-* 🔑 Define how data is protected
 * ...

+And, define how 🔑 data is protected at every step.
 </div><div>

 We need to identify the **needs**, **requirements**, and the **risks** related to the data, as defined in [Risk management](/cybersecurity/blue-team/risk.md), to reduce risks under an acceptable level.
 Some risks related to data are: